ArnaudBuchholz/reserve/README.md

 }
 ```

-Call the `request` method to simulate an incoming request, it returns a promise resolving to a mocked response exposing the following memebers :
+Call the `request` method to simulate an incoming request, it returns a promise resolving to a mocked response exposing the following members :

 | Member | Type | Description |
 |---|---|---|